-It’s hard not to be mesmerized by the colourful costumes and lively music of Bollywood, not to mention the delicious food, making it a great choice for a fundraiser dinner theme.
+It’s hard not to be mesmerized by the colorful costumes and lively music of Bollywood, not to mention the delicious food, making it a great choice for a fundraiser dinner theme.
 It originally began when Om and Meena Khanna approached then-Rotary club president, Jim Gould, about wanting or organize a fundraiser.

 “They had been in Canada for 35+ years and wanted to find a way to give back to the community.
 They had the concept for an East Indian Dinner and wanted Rotary to partner with them.
 We recommended to the board and they agreed to support.” says Gould.